dondido/virtual-joystick/README.md

 ### `data-force`
 A float that represents the distance between the center and a vertex.
 This is a value between 0.0 and 1.0 when inside and above 1.0 when outside.

+### `data-distance`
+An integer that represents the distance between the center of the component and the focal point.
+Distance in measured only within the component in pixels.

+### `data-distance`
+An integer that represents the distance between the center of the component and the focal point.
+Distance in measured only within a specified area in pixels.
+Matches the 'data-distance' value when pointer is inside the joystick area.

+### `data-x`
+A float that represents the horizontal coordinate within the application's viewport at which virtual joystick event occurred

+### `data-y`
+A float that represents the horizontal coordinate within the application's viewport at which virtual joystick event occurred